All Episodes

 You may not like it, but it's by nature presidential.

-The guy, what are you expecting the guy to do?
+What are you expecting the guy to do?

 That you're expecting Trump to change?

-Like any of this surprise you?
+Like, any of this surprised you?

-What he campaigned as someone different.
+He campaigned as someone different?

-I think what bothers the Libs and the establishmentarian class is the fact that he's been doing this now for almost two years, and it's really not moving his base at all.
+I think what bothers the libs and the establishmentarian class is the fact that he's been doing this now for almost two years, and it's really not moving his base at all.

 The base is like, wait, we got a guy in the Oval Office who says what he feels and feels what he says.